BDC Hamburger Icon

 6. Tune up your business knowledge.

 You may be passionate about your big idea, but creative energy isn’t enough.
-Successful businesses require more than an innovative product; they need a competent team to manage finances, operations, manufacturing, marketing and all the other things that go into producing and selling a product.
+Successful businesses require more than an innovative product.
+They need a competent team to manage finances, operations, manufacturing, marketing and all the other factors that go into producing and selling a product.

 Take time to improve your business IQ, and create a hiring process to find like-minded individuals who can join your team and compensate for your deficiencies.
 By paying just as much attention to the business side of things as the creative side, you will lay a foundation for a startup that lasts.